soundpress/RulesOfNYC/docs/c18/index.rst

       (i) Parking permitted.
 Parking with agency-authorized permits and the display of a permit in the windshield of a vehicle or, where applicable, a permit affixed to the vehicle by the department is permitted in areas specified on or electronically linked to the permit and may include some or all of the following:

-         (A) Parking meters.
+         (A) Parking meters,

-         (B) Truck loading and unloading zones.
+         (B) Truck loading and unloading zones,

-         (C) No Standing/Parking Except Authorized Vehicles or Authorized Vehicle Only, when the organization or agency named on the permit is indicated on the signs, and
+         (C) Authorized vehicle zones, when the organization or agency named on the permit is indicated on the signs, and

          (D) "No Parking" areas.